Lexington House: Construction and notable features

-The interior of the Lexington House illustrates the typical plan of the mid-scale resort hotel.
+The interior of Lexington House illustrates the typical plan of the mid-scale resort hotel.
 The ground floor, still virtually intact in spatial configuration and restrained architectural detailing, provided large public spaces for a variety of reception and entertainment uses.
 No late-nineteenth century resort hotel was complete without a ballroom.

 According to information currently available, dances were initially held in the sitting parlor and/or dining area of the main house.
 Dances were held in the River Theater following its completion in approximately 1887.
 Guest rooms, still intact, flank long corridors along the second and third stories, amply ventilated with movable transoms and numerous windows.

-The Lexington House was particularly progressive for its time, featuring an elaborate system of gas lighting throughout the building and fire-stop framing between the wall cavities and dwelling units.
+Lexington House was particularly progressive for its time, featuring an elaborate system of gas lighting throughout the building and fire-stop framing between the wall cavities and dwelling units.
 Shared sanitary facilities were located at convenient locations on each floor (modern plumbing was installed in the 1930s).
 The rear wings and dependencies housed the support facilities for the hotel (laundry, kitchen, storage and ice house) while the various outbuildings provided facilities for resort-related activities.
-The large wagon house provided livery services for the guests, while the River Theater provided space for local performers and travelling opera, melodrama and vaudeville companies as well as dancing.
+The large wagon house provided livery services for the guests, while the River Theater provided space for local performers and traveling opera, melodrama and vaudeville companies as well as dancing.
 (A theater was, like the ballroom, an essential component of the Catskill resort experience.
 Evers, et alia, p.
 23).
 [T]he Lexington House was, according to a number of late-nineteenth century accounts, considered to be one of the finest, most popular resorts of the period, offering a broad range of entertainment and activity.

-The Lexington House was listed on the National Register of Historic Places in 1986.
-The PBS documentary film “The Loss of Nameless Things” recounts the life of playwright Oakley “Tad” Hall III, founder of the Lexington Conservatory Theater, a summer stock company, and the events that transpired around Lexington House in the 1970s.

-It was part of a property called Camp Lexington Center for Performing Arts, owned by Evelyn and Hy Weisberg, from approximately 1950 to 1970.
-For part of that time, the older girl campers lived in the building, which was then called the Sorority House.

-The Lexington House was owned by Art Awareness, Inc. in the 1970s, which used the property for arts education and production.
-It was purchased by the Ensemble Studio Theater in the 1990s for use as an artists' retreat.
-It was acquired by Lexington Arts & Science, LLC in 2019.
+Camp Lexington

+In 1931, after operating as a hotel for seven years, owners Sam and Esther Doctorow converted the house into Camp Lexington, a camp for children with a focus on theatre arts.
+Their daughter Evelyn Weisberg and her husband Hy, over the next decades, became the primary managers of the programming.
+In the early 50s, the family purchased the adjacent 145-acre farm to expand the camp.
+In 1973, as the camp activities declined, it was rebranded as Art Awareness, a not-for-profit artists retreat.
+A year later, Weisberg met a group of young actors seeking to start a theatre company and invited them to take residence at Lexington House and its surrounding facilities.
+The artists spent the next several summers renovating the property to accommodate the new company.